roman-milk/roman-milk.github.io/my-fair-slut.md

  "I guess I did."
 I replied softly.

  By the end of the day I had replayed the scene in the office in my head about a hundred times and was horny as hell.
 I knew I was supposed to start my discipline tomorrow but I found myself making an excuse not to go out with Alisha after school and made my way back to the headmaster's office.
 The staff had already cleared out and his door was closed.
 My heart dropped as the prospect of having him inside me again seemed to have left with the rest of the staff.
 Then I heard a girl's voice.
 I crept up to the door and listened.
 A girl was panting and moaning.
 He was fucking another student!
-Report_Story #2